nboisnea/paint/README.md

 # paint
-Pain(t) project for Object Oriented Programming class at Valparaiso University, Indiana Coded using NetBeans IDE
+Pain(t) project for Object Oriented Programming class at Valparaiso University, Indiana.
+Coded using NetBeans IDE.
+Documentation is in the javadoc